PopicLab/insilicoSV/docs/demo_notebook.md

 reads for downstream analysis.
 In the notebook, we provide an example configuration file including a small set of simple and complex variants, and we include calls to DWGSIM and PBSIM3 to generate short and long reads respectively.
-Additionally we include utilities to parse insilicoSV output and generate IGV pileup images of the aligned reads at the sites of the simulated variants.
+Additionally, we include utilities to parse insilicoSV output and plot the size distributions of the simulated SVs, as well as generate IGV pileup images of the aligned reads at the sites of the simulated variants.

 To run the notebook, first create a conda environment with all dependencies